 New Class of Room-Temperature Radiation Detectors

 A patented technology offering a new class radiation detectors based on the inductive (RF) detection of the charge carriers generated by high energy radiation (X-ray, Gamma-ray) offering superior energy resolution and sensitivity.

-Large area & volume, high energy resolution radiation detectors
+Large area & large volume, high energy resolution radiation detectors

 In comparison to currently available technologies, the inductive RF method dramatically improves energy resolution of radiation detectors independently of the crystal quality.
 It results in the improved isotopes differentiation which is critical in industrial, security and medical applications.
 It allows replacement of currently used expensive high-quality crystals with polycrystalline and non-crystalline materials.
 The sensitivity of the inductive radiation sensing actually increases with the increasing defect density.

 The inductive conversion method is based on the detection of the inductive load on the coil by the charge carriers produced in the semiconductor by the high energy radiation (X-ray, Gamma-ray) rather than collection of these charges at the electrodes by applying electrical field.
 This load is associated with the energy losses due to absorption of RF radiation by the radiation produced charge carriers reducing quality factor (Q) of a coil-capacitance resonant circuit.